Emerging market fund managers ignore borders, chase profits

 But the strategy has limitations, according to executives at New York-based Emerging Global Advisors LLC.
 Multinational companies that have measurable revenue exposure in emerging markets are hard to find.

+While disclosures may be sparse for competitive reasons, fund managers say they constantly push for more specific breakdowns from company executives.

 More databases and indices also are being developed to help portfolio managers identify the geographic revenue trends of publicly-traded companies.
-FactSet Research Systems Inc, for example, has a database that monitors more than 8,000 companies.
+FactSet Research Systems Inc (FDS.N), for example, has a database that monitors more than 8,000 companies.

-David Herro, who runs the $33 billion Oakmark International Fund, said if he can access a fast-growing emerging market via an indirect route, he's happy to make a big bet.
+David Herro, who runs the $33 billion Oakmark International Fund (OAKIX.O), said if he can access a fast-growing emerging market via an indirect route, he's happy to make a big bet.

-At Morningstar's annual investment conference last month, Herro pointed to German automaker BMW AG's surging revenue in China and how Milan, Italy-based Prada SpA, which is listed on the Hong Kong stock exchange, is reaping profits in China from sales of luxury handbags.
+At Morningstar's annual investment conference last month, Herro pointed to German automaker BMW AG's (BMWG.DE) surging revenue in China and how Milan, Italy-based Prada SpA 1913.K, which is listed on the Hong Kong stock exchange, is reaping profits in China from sales of luxury handbags.

 Prada generated 29 percent of net sales from China in the first quarter, while BMW sold 33 percent more BMW, Mini and Rolls-Royce cars in China (108,143) than in the U.S., according to first-quarter results.
 Year-over-year sales in China were up 25 percent, compared with a 3-percent rise in the United States, according to BMW.